|Yes, there is only one door to the bathroom...|

 |Schnauzer patrol.
 You still there?|

 So, my little buddy follows me whether I am going to the kitchen or inspecting the flowers in the yard.
 He is happiest when we are in eyesight, specifically making eye contact with him.
 Likewise when he can’t see us or worse yet, sees us leaving him (GASP) the crying begins.
 I’m talking about “screaming like his toes are in a guillotine” crying.
 We call affectionately call it the “EEEOOO” song.
-It serves as “you forgot the dog!” and “I see you going out the door!” all expressed with volume that deny the “miniature” in miniature schnauzer.
+Some have compared it to a siren.
+It serves as “you forgot the dog!” and “I see you going out the door!” all expressed with volume that denies the “miniature” in miniature schnauzer.
 He just wants to be with us.
 That is basically all he asks (well, besides the dinner bowl).

 As I considered his silly forgetfulness at the bathroom door, I was reminded of my very own.
 When I leave him, I always remind him “You be a good boy, we’ll be back in a little while”.
 When he is required to stay outside for a moment while I go in for something, I let him know it isn’t permanent abandonment by telling him “I’ll be right back, you stay here”.
 He is OK with that - as long as he can see me through the glass door.
 The problem with the bathroom door is that (for reasons beyond his comprehension) it is opaque.
 So despite my reassurance of a quick return, he is not satisfied until he sees for himself.